Jussi Halla-aho

-Halla-aho is a Slavic linguist by education.
+Halla-aho has a PhD in Slavic Studies.
 Before entering national politics, he was best known for criticising multiculturalism and Finland's immigration policies in his online blog, Scripta.
 He was first elected to the Helsinki City Council in 2008 and to the Finnish parliament in 2011.
 In 2014 he was elected to the European Parliament.
 He was elected leader of the Finns Party in the summer of 2017, defeating Sampo Terho, after which the majority of the party's MPs seceded in protest and formed a new party.
 In spite of this, Halla-aho led the Finns Party to success in the 2019 election: it recovered all of its lost seats, becoming the second-largest party in parliament (after the Social Democratic Party), and Halla-aho won the largest share of personal votes in the country.

+Halla-aho has served as Speaker of Parliament since 21 June 2023.
+In 2024, he ran for President of Finland.

 Early life

 Halla-aho grew up in Tampere and lived there 24 years.
 His mother was from Alajärvi.
 During the 1980s he travelled to the Soviet Union with his father, who was a bus driver.
 The trip was the spark for his anti-leftist convictions.
-When Halla-aho was young he worked as a waiter.
+When Halla-aho was young, he worked as a waiter.
 When conscripted, instead of military service he chose civilian service.
 He later expressed regret at his decision, calling the choice a "stupid political protest", and voicing support for the present conscription system.

 Education

-After high school graduation, Halla-aho enrolled in Pirkanmaa Hotel and Restaurant Institute, where he obtained a professional degree to become a restaurant waiter.

-Halla-aho studied at the University of Helsinki from 1995 until 2006.
-After obtaining a master's degree in 2000, he continued with doctoral studies, and obtained a Ph.D. in 2006, focusing his dissertation on historical nominal morphology of Old Church Slavonic.
+After high school, Halla-aho enrolled in Pirkanmaa Hotel and Restaurant Institute, where he obtained a vocational diploma to become a restaurant waiter.
+From 1995 to 2000, he was enrolled in the University of Helsinki, studying Russian, Croatian, Polish and Ukrainian, Latin, Greek, Sanskrit, Old Persian, Old Irish and Old English.
+Awarded a MA in 2000, in 2006 he obtained his Ph.D, with a dissertation on historical nominal morphology of Old Church Slavonic.
 He has published one article in an academic journal.
 After graduation, he left academia and worked on a part-time basis supported by short-term academic grants.